meker12/commerce-channels.en/help/amazon-channel/product-listing-condition.md

 >
 >If you sell renewed (refurbished) products, you must enroll in the [!DNL Amazon Renewed Program].
 See [Renewed Products](./renewed-products.md).

-However, if your catalog contains products in different conditions (such as New, Used, Refurbished), you must choose **[!UICONTROL Assign Condition Using Product Attribute]**.
+However, if your catalog contains products in different conditions (such as New, Used, and Refurbished), you must choose **[!UICONTROL Assign Condition Using Product Attribute]**.
 This setting allows you to map your [!DNL Commerce] condition attribute and values to your Amazon listing's conditions.

-During [Pre-Setup Tasks](./amazon-pre-setup-tasks.md), you are encouraged to create a [!DNL Commerce] product attribute for a product's condition.
+During [Pre-setup tasks](./amazon-pre-setup-tasks.md), you are encouraged to create a [!DNL Commerce] product attribute for a product's condition.
 If you offer products in various conditions and you have not created a condition attribute, see [Create a product attribute in [!DNL Commerce]](./ob-creating-magento-attributes.md).
 After the condition attribute is created, you can assign a condition value to each of your products in your [!DNL Commerce] catalog.

 ## Configure settings